1812z/HyperIsland/docs/en/build.md

 # Build Guide

-Build HyperIsland APK from source.
+Build the HyperIsland APK from source.
+The app UI has migrated from Flutter to native Kotlin using Jetpack Compose and Miuix.
+The UI and Xposed hooks now live in the same Android Gradle project, so Flutter SDK and Dart are no longer required.

 ## Requirements

 - JDK 21
-- Android SDK (via Android Studio or command line tools)
+- Android SDK API 37 (installed through Android Studio or command-line tools)

 ## Build Steps